Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ### Neural Networks

-For the proposed new model, we thought i would be intresting to evaluate how a neural network would perform on such text classification task, with the addition of a word better text embeding system.
-The famous package TensowFlow was used due to it`s more high level code usabillity, which allows the user to create the architecture of the neural netowork and train the model more easily.
+For the proposed new model, we thought i would be intresting to evaluate how a neural network would perform on such text classification task, with the addition of a word better text embedding system.
+The famous package `TensowFlow` was used due to it`s more high level code usabillity, which allows the user to create the architecture of the neural netowork and train the model more easily.

-Instead of the TFIDF vectorization, it was used a multilingual word transformer from Google, which converts each sentence into a vector composed of 512 values, as seen on the example below:
+Additionally, instead of using the `TFiIDF Vectorizer`, we used a multilingual word transformer from Google, which converts each sentence into a vector composed of 512 values, as seen on the example below:

 ```ruby
 embed_1(["bounjour","je suis Victor"])